luptmoor/Beetle_Catching_Swarm_Optimisation/README.md

 This repository is part of a coding assignment for the course AE4350: Bio-Inspired Intelligence and Learning for Aerospace Engineering at Delft University of Technology, supervised by G.C.H.E. de Croon.
 Aim of this programme is optimising a simulated drone swarm in 2D to catch beetles, inspired by the invasive Asian Longhorned Beetle (A. glabripennis).
 The optimisation is conducted using CMA-ES by importing library 'cma'.
-Please contact the author for a full report about this project.
+Please contact the author Lukas Uptmoor for a full report about this project.
 To run the code, adjust settings.py to your wishes and then run main.py.

 ## settings.py
 This file contains all adjustable global parameters, marked by full capitalisation, like simulation settings, visualisation settings, CMA-ES settings and the initial parameter